hci-lab-um/heuristics-for-test-tool-design/Heuristics/H05-LearningGoals.md

 ## Expanding this heuristic
 <details close>
-  <summary>Click for quick start summary
+  <summary>Click for quick start summary and explanation
   </summary>

 Think about: